On 8 March, let’s collaborate to make International Women’s Day a great success!

 • Join us on Thursday, March 24 at 8:00 am EST, Washington, DC time for a discussion on how closing long-standing gender gaps and adopting data-driven policy .

-See what DevCom members and partners have planned for International Women’s Day.
-Contact us if you would like to collaborate with them.
+See what DevCom members and partners did for International Women’s Day 2022.

 Australia: Events & Social Media